 (And a delightful flexi-bound copy of the Tolkien Atlas published by Thunder Bay with lots of nice colour maps also snuck in here…)

 For the full-size B&N books, first off we have a collection of Victorian-era ‘penny-dreadful’ tales – the term derives from cheap popular serial literature that was published during the nineteenth century in the UK – the stories were published in weekly parts, each costing a penny, and usually focused on sensational subjects, like detectives or supernatural mysteries.
 I love the binding on this one.
 Unfortunately a lot of bulk of the book is taken up by a couple of long novels – the original edition of Frankenstein, and The String of Pearls (which is the story of Sweeney Todd) and most of the rest of the stories are classics such as stories by Edgar Allen Poe and Arthur Conan Doyle, so I had already read much of the contents.
-Next we have Les Mis by Victor Hugo, which I have to confess I bought because I fell in love with the cover design.
+It’s a fun idea though!
+Next we have Les Miserables by Victor Hugo, which I have to confess I bought because I fell in love with the cover design.
 The text inside is tiny, and the paper is very flimsy, so sadly I think it’s more of a display version rather than a reading one.
 And talking of display versions – I was really disappointed with the Beauty and the Beast collection – the binding is gorgeous, again, but inside it is just a selection of stories from Andrew Lang’s fairy book – focusing on stories with pretty girls (or beauties) or animals (beasts).
-No illustrations, which is a waste for these stories as far as I am concerned.
-Even the endpapers are just a stock rose garden image.
+No illustrations, which is a waste for these stories as far as I am concerned – I had anticipated some of the original pictures would be included – caveat emptor!
 Fairy Tales from Around the World, however, is lovely inside and out.
 It is also a selection taken from Andrew Lang’s fairy tale books – and there is a lot of overlap with the Beauty & the Beast book – but this one is profusely illustrated with classic period images by Henry Justice Ford.
 It’s a much better buy, if you’re ever looking for one of these.

 Now to the fantasy and science fiction collections.
 A Wrinkle in Time is a bind-up of the first three novels in the Time Quintet.
 It’s nicely laid out, and very sparkly, which is always fun.
 The Star Trek collection contains stories that were adapted from scripts of classic episodes for the first three seasons of the TV show.
 The Star Wars bind-up has the three novels in the ‘Han Solo trilogy’ – Paradise Snare, Hutt Gambit and Rebel Dawn.
 The Doctor Who dalek omnibus contains Rememberance of the Daleks and Prisoner of the Daleks.